-Different from spectral clustering algorithms standing in a global optimization view, local clustering only cares about the local cluster compactness.
-PageRank-Nibble~\cite{DBLP:conf/focs/AndersenCL06} is a traditional local clustering algorithm designed for static graphs, which uses the stationary distribution of random walks to search a dense local cluster near the seed node.
+Unlike spectral clustering algorithms standing in a global optimization view, local clustering only cares about the local cluster compactness.
+PageRank-Nibble~\cite{DBLP:conf/focs/AndersenCL06} is a traditional local clustering algorithm designed for static graphs, which uses the stationary distribution of random walks to search an edge-preserving dense local cluster near the seed node, guaranteeing a lower bound of graph conductance.
 TPPR~\cite{DBLP:conf/kdd/OhsakaMK15} could track that stationary distribution of PageRank-Nibble and fast update the local cluster when a new graph structure arrives.

-Setting the same seed node (i.e., YOL033W in \name-Krogan (MALDI) and YER052C in \name-Ho), we report the local clustering performance (i.e., conductance) of PageRank-Nibble (at $t=28$) and TPPR (from $t=28$ to $t=29$) on two dynamic network datasets in Table~\ref{tb:dynamic_local_clustering}.
-Similar to the performance comparison in Table~\ref{tb:dynamic_spectral_clustering}, the dynamic local clustering method (i.e., TPPR) also fast provides the solution but not always guarantees optimal.
-Therefore, dynamic networks of \name\ provide the foundation for the future advanced dynamic local clustering algorithms.
+\textbf{Research Opportunities}.
+Setting the same seed node (i.e., YOL033W in \name-Krogan (MALDI) and YER052C in \name-Ho), we report the local clustering compactness performance (i.e., conductance) of PageRank-Nibble (static result at $t=28$) and TPPR (tracking result at $t=29$ from $t=28$) on two dynamic network datasets in Table~\ref{tb:dynamic_local_clustering}.
+Similar to the performance comparison in Table~\ref{tb:dynamic_spectral_clustering}, the dynamic local clustering method (i.e., TPPR) also fast provides the solution but does not always guarantee optimal.
+In this viewpoint, dynamic networks of \name\ provide the foundation for future advanced dynamic local clustering algorithms.